Sandee004/100-days-of-Python/README.md

 ## Day 30
 Reflecting on my amazing work from the last 30 days.
 Created a reflection journal 📓.
 Day 30 of #Replit100DaysofCode

+## Day 31
+I went retro 🪩 and recreated two classic user interfaces.
+Can you guess what they are?
+Day 31 of #Replit100DaysOfCode